2.4 Apply equitable and inclusive recruitment and hiring practices

 Implement mandatory unconscious bias training for all employees involved in the hiring process

-Make gender balanced shortlists representative of diverse social identities a requirement for open positions
+Make gender balanced shortlists representative a requirement for open positions

 Use work sample tests to evaluate the candidate’s skills and competencies to avoid bias